FoxySeta/bosco-test/README.md

 # Bosco Test
 Bosco tests are designed to assess the morphofunctional characteristics of one's legs muscles as well as their neuromuscular skills.

+## Acknowledgements
+Many thanks to Camilla M. Asioli, for her diligent work, and Alice, for her enthusiastic efforts.

 ![Cover](cover.jpg)

 ## Components and supplies